bucketon/bots/README.md

 * improved visual feedback when a bot's strength is different from its number.
 (There is also now a setting to always show a bot's number separately from its strength)
 * Added ability to press X to rewind through combat.
 * Added a new puzzle.
+* Fixed bug where the next attacker indicator was not displaying.

 **0.7.0**
 * Added online peer to peer multiplayer.
 The host may need to forward port 6789 to their computer's local IP (https://portforward.com/)